aroseman89/Smiley-Real-Estate-Analysis/README.md

 1. Find the HTML file in the repository (Clever-Real-Estate-Working-Interview-Project.html)
 2. Download and open locally:
     - Option A: Click the file in GitHub, click "Raw", then Save As to download the `.html` file.
 Double-click the saved file to open in your browser.
-    - Option B: click the download icon in the top right.
+    - Option B: Click the download icon in the top right.
 Double-click the downloaded file to open in your browser.

 *Run the R Markdown (if you need to re-render the HTML)*
 <br>Prerequisites